 - Educate yourself.
 The first step in solving any problem is understanding the nature of the challenge.
 Learn about the disease of addiction and the effects that your loved one’s substance of choice may be having on his or her mind and body.

-- Research treatment options.
-There is no such thing as a perfect treatment program.
+- Research rehab centers.
+There is no such thing as a perfect rehab center.
 Instead, what you should be looking for is the option that is best suited to meeting your loved one’s unique needs.

 - Talk to experts about what your loved one is going through.
 Learn how best to bring up the subject of his or her substance abuse, your concerns, and possible solutions.